evuez/slate/README.md

 00 - My <b>first</b> note.
 </pre>

 Lists are stored in `~/.config/slate/` and their default name is the name of your current directory.
-You can use any other name you want using the `--name` option.
+You can use any other name you want using the `--name` option or by adding a `.slate` file containing the name you want to use.

 ## Configuration

 The following configuration options can be set in `~/.config/slate/config.toml` (you'll have to create this file).

+You can check out [config.example.toml](https://github.com/evuez/slate/blob/master/config.example.toml) for a configuration example.

 ### Callbacks